roboticslab-uc3m/installation-guides/install_yarp.md

 make
 sudo make install
 sudo ldconfig
-# you can now launch "yarpdev --device OpenNI2DeviceServer" from /YOUR_PATH_TO/NiTE-Linux-x64-2.2/Redist
 ```

+You may need to launch `yarpdev --device OpenNI2DeviceServer` from /YOUR_PATH_TO/NiTE-Linux-x64-2.2/Redist if using NiTE.